shepherdpp/qteasy/docs/operator.md

 In order to limit the number of possible parameter combinations and, also, reduce unnecessary calculation burden, the Operation module provides mechanics to serve that purpose in three folded way:

 1. the **optimization_tag** for each parameter: each member strategy object in the operation module (the operation object) has an attribute of``````, that can be marked as either ```0-opt_open```, or ```1-opt_closed```, indicating either the parameters of this strategy shall be included or not included in the opimization loop
-2. the ```operation.get_opt_space_par()``` method: that checks the  of each member strategies, and create the input needed for the optimization searching space to be created: the searching range and searching space type pair. these parameters can be passed directly to the optimzation module to create a searching space for the Operation module
+2. the ```operation.opt_space_par()``` method: that checks the  of each member strategies, and create the input needed for the optimization searching space to be created: the searching range and searching space type pair. these parameters can be passed directly to the optimzation module to create a searching space for the Operation module
 3. the ```operation.set_opt_par()```method: that takes created parameters extracted from the optimization module, and fit them into the opt-open strategies

 #### Improvement 190621: